UniMath/agda-unimath/src/foundation/exclusive-disjunction.lagda.md

 symmetric-xor p = Σ (type-unordered-pair p) (predicate-symmetric-xor p)
 ```

-### The symmetric operation of exclusive disjunction of propositions
+### The symmetric operation of the exclusive disjunction of propositions

 ```agda
 predicate-symmetric-xor-Prop :